shovon/hyperguard/README.md

 #### Create custom validators by composing other validators

 Valentina offers some basic validator creators, such as for strings, numbers, and booleans.

-However, Valentina does not provide validators that can be creatd by composing the above validators.
+However, it does not provide validators that can be creatd by composing the above validators.
 Here's an example: optional values.
 Valentina does not have a validator for that.

-So let's say you wanted validation for an object with string fields that can be set to `undefined`.

-A Validator for that would look like so:
+So let's say you wanted validation for an object with string fields that can be set to `undefined`, then a validator for that would look like so:

 ```typescript
 either(string(), exact(undefined));